 Homestretch, Inc. empowers Northern Virginia homeless families to attain permanent housing and self-sufficiency by giving them the skills, knowledge and the hope they need to become productive participants in the community.
 Homestretch teens participating in Technical Theater Training project learned about lighting equipment, safety, electricity usage, and how to program and operate a computerized lighting board.
 Some graduates of the program were then hired as part-time lighting technicians at Creative Cauldron, and and have been connected with the burgeoning DC metro area theater community for future employment opportunities.

 “The new program that Creative Cauldron is beginning will extend a special opportunity for teens from our client families to learn about the world of technical theater,” says Jaclyn Merrills, Homestretch Youth and Family Coordinator.
 “The professional training that they will receive will certainly be of value as they begin to explore their future career interests and options for employment.”

 “Creative Cauldron has always believed in the transformative power of the arts,” says Producing Director Laura Connors Hull, “but in this case it’s not just about the art.
 The Technical Theater Training Project is an investment in the economic future of our booming industry.
 It will teach these teens that the arts can be followed as a passion – but also can provide a career path.”

-Join us on this new journey and with your help we can match the last $2,500 and provide these at risk youth in our area with training and a career path that they so desperately need!
+Can you make a donation today to support the continuation of this vital program and help us provide the at risk youth in our area with training and a career path that they so desperately need?